 Sound Writing has been a community effort, developed over the course of many years.
 Julie Neff-Lippman—director of the Center for Writing, Learning, and Teaching (CWLT) from 1984 until 2011—laid the groundwork for this handbook, exploring the possibility of a Puget Sound writing handbook, working with writing advisors to develop many of the handouts still in use in the CWLT, and developing the culture of peer leadership in the CWLT that makes a project like this possible.
-Julie Nelson Christoph—director of the CWLT since 2012—has further developed the project, leading a pilot of some commercial handbooks, one of which was chosen and customized as the first Puget Sound writing handbook, in use from 2012–2017.
+Julie Nelson Christoph—director of the CWLT 2012-2018—has further developed the project, leading a pilot of some commercial handbooks, one of which was chosen and customized as the first Puget Sound writing handbook, in use from 2012–2017.

 In 2015, conversations on campus about linguistic diversity, about the special role of writing in a liberal arts context, and about the benefits of online and freely accessible books made us wonder: Could Puget Sound develop its own writing handbook?
 And if we could, who would write it?
 How long would it take to write?
 What would the platform look like?

 Student Writing Advisors Kylie Young ('17, STS and SOAN major), Kieran O'Neil ('16, Biology major), and Cody Chun ('17, English major) took a chance in spring 2016 and applied for the somewhat nebulous job of being “Writing Handbook Developers.”
 They faced an impossible task: collaboratively writing a handbook suitable for use in university writing courses . . . in three months' time.